 - The Admiralty park, which is the largest park in the north, has been upgraded recently at a cost of $13.5 million, featuring 26 slides, giving the residents more recreational options

-- Residents can look forward to more jobs closer to home after the completion of the Woods Square commercial development in 2021
+- Residents can look forward to more jobs closer to home after the completion of the Woods Square commercial development

 - The upcoming woodlands health campus will add to the healthcare services and facilities available to the residents